 Nagura stones are easy to use.
 Simply wet the large stone and rub the small stone on its surface.
 You may need to add additional drops of clean water while doing this.
 The goal is to wear down the high spots on the large stone while at the same time producing a slurry mixture from both stones to use when sharpening blades.

 The key is to pay attention, use your handy dandy stainless steel ruler to identify the high spots, maybe mark them with a pencil, and use the nagura on those areas first.
-Don’t be a ninny and rub the nagura all over the stone willy nilly like you’re washing your pet goat.
+Don’t be a ninny and rub the nagura all over the sharpening stone’s face willy nilly like you’re washing your pet goat.
 Make a plan.
 Work the plan.
 Develop good habits and speed will follow.

 If the large stone is already perfectly flat, and you need to produce a starting slurry, work the ends and corners of the large stone with the nagura in anticipation of those areas becoming high in the near future.
 That’s a good boy.